softprops/goji/README.md

 ## what's with the name

 Jira's name is a [shortened form of gojira](https://en.wikipedia.org/wiki/Jira_(software)), another name for godzilla.
-Goji a play on that.
+Goji is a play on that.

 Doug Tangren (softprops) 2016-2018